pawlexcode95/PWQ-QR-Gen-4-A-Fully-Customizable-QR-Code-Generator/README.md

 • 	--- Visual Customization:
 • 	RGB foreground and background color control
 • 	Circular or square grid modules
-• 	Multi-logo support (Instagram, YouTube, WhatsApp, PayPal, Netflix, Messenger, Gmail, or custom uploads) NOTE: Version 4-4.0.42 Removed the pre-created logos due to copyright and trademark issues!
+• 	Multi-logo support (Instagram, YouTube, WhatsApp, PayPal, Netflix, Messenger, Gmail, or custom uploads)
+---NOTE: Version 4-4.0.42 Removed the pre-created logos due to copyright and trademark issues!
+--- Thus user provides either the full path to the logo (eg. C:\path\to\the\logo.png), leaves as is since its set
+--- to default as "None", or particularly sets it to "None", "False" or "".
 • 	Output Options: Save to PNG with custom filename and path
 •   Very Simplistic Design & Usage